aa-seesh/PriceCraft-for-WooCommerce/README.md

 ## Support

-If you encounter any issues or have questions about using the PriceCraft for WooCommerce plugin, please [open an issue](https://github.com/your-username/pricecraft-for-woocommerce/issues) on GitHub.
-Our team will be happy to assist you.
+If you encounter any issues or have questions about using the PriceCraft for WooCommerce plugin, please [open an issue] on GitHub.
+I will be happy to assist you.

 ## Contributing

 Contributions are welcome!
-If you have ideas for new features, improvements, or bug fixes, feel free to [fork the repository](https://github.com/your-username/pricecraft-for-woocommerce) and submit a pull request.
+If you have ideas for new features, improvements, or bug fixes, feel free to [fork the repository] and submit a pull request.
 We appreciate your help in making PriceCraft even better for the community.

 ## License